ALL FOR WALKER

 “It was hell.
 I had to resist the urge to run away every day we walked into clinic, but then when the elevator doors opened to reveal hundreds of kids on the oncology floor I realized that I can never turn a blind eye to this shocking reality,” Tara said.
 “I vowed that once we got through our own journey, I would continue to help others impacted by the disease.”

-The inaugural event was held at Carolines on Broadway and has since relocated to the New York Athletic Club.
 Multiple comedians have donated their time and talent to support the event.
-Headliners have included such stars as actor/comedian Jim Gaffigan, and special Tony Award Winners, Freestyle Love Supreme.
+Headliners have included such stars as actor/comedian Jim Gaffigan, Roy Wilson, Jr., and special Tony Award Winners, Freestyle Love Supreme.

 Tara is doing something.
 You can do something, too.
 Donate to the Children’s Brain Tumor Project today.